Whitegoods Help article

 The situation is a double-edged sword for the brand.
 On one hand, the ubiquity of the Hoover name in British English represents an extraordinary and unparalleled level of brand awareness that most marketing budgets could never purchase.
 On the other, it means that when consumers “hoover” their carpets with a Dyson, a Shark, or a Henry, they are inadvertently extending the Hoover brand’s linguistic reach while purchasing a competitor’s product.

-Buying and servicing Hoover appliances in the UK
+Where can you buy and service Hoover appliances in the UK?

-Hoover appliances are available through a wide network of UK retailers including major electrical chains, online retailers, and Hoover’s own website at hoover-home.com/en_GB, where the full range is available to purchase directly with free next day delivery on vacuum cleaners.
+Hoover appliances are available through a wide network of UK retailers including major electrical chains, online retailers, and Hoover’s own website at hoover-home.com/en_GB, where the full range is available to purchase directly.
 Hoover’s own website also provides spare parts, user manuals, warranty registration, and technical assistance.

 For repairs, Hoover’s UK after-sales service infrastructure covers both in-warranty and out-of-warranty repairs.
 Independent national repair companies listed in our national service providers guide also service Hoover appliances.
 Genuine Hoover spare parts are available through our appliance spare parts section, and common Hoover error codes can be looked up in our appliance error codes guide.